mrprokl/mrprokl/README.md

 Hey there 👋,

 After a Business School, I decided to train in Data Science thanks to the Bootcamp Le Wagon 😀
-Python, Machine Learning, Deep Learning are now my main activities 💘
+Python Programming, Machine Learning and Deep Learning are now my favorite activities 💘